MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 For effective management of replicated shares using VMM, disable the usage of *alternate data stream* for both the source and destination library shares.
 You can do this while adding new library shares or by editing properties of the existing library shares. *Alternate data stream* is enabled by default.
 Disable this option only when using replication across library shares.

 VMM generates a GUID for all the library objects managed by VMM.
 This metadata is written into *Alternate Data Stream* of the file.
-VMM uses *Alternate Data Stream* to identify library objects as the same objects, while they are moved across folders in library shares or in scenarios where a library object is renamed.
+VMM uses *Alternate Data Stream* to identify library objects as the same objects, while they're moved across folders in library shares or in scenarios where a library object is renamed.
 Disabled *Alternate Data stream* impacts the identification of object as the same object in the scenarios mentioned above.

- However, for effective management of replicated library shares using VMM, it is required to disable the *Alternate Data Stream* option.
+ However, for effective management of replicated library shares using VMM, it's required to disable the *Alternate Data Stream* option.

   ![Screenshot of disable alternate data stream.](media/library-resources/disable-alternate-data-stream.png)

 ### Rename/move library files in replicated library shares
-If you have opted to disable writing to *Alternate Data Stream*, some scenarios like rename/move to different library share might be effective.
+If you've opted to disable writing to *Alternate Data Stream*, some scenarios like rename/move to different library share might be effective.
 To ensure these scenarios work fine, use the following steps:

 1. Ensure the file that you want to rename/move is replicated across all the library shares.
 2. Refresh all the replicated library shares.